hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > And cross and see her face, I then shall know.
 >
-> Mercy, Belinda t'is it you my dear?
+> Mercy, Belinda, is it you my dear?
 >
 > In this disguise whatever brought you here?
 >